14 BEST Things to Do in Queenstown With Kids in 2025

 You’ll find majestic mountains towering above you, with water weaving throughout them.
 Stunning views can be found either by taking a boat tour through the fiord, or by hiking through the forests and the mountains to view the Milford Sound from above.

 If money dictates, a helicopter tour is the ultimate way to experience the best sites in New Zealand.
-For most travellers, however, a bus-cruise-bus tour is the best value to get from Queenstown to Milford Sound.
+For most travellers, however, a bus-cruise-bus tour is the best value.
 No matter your budget, we recommend making it stretch to include a cruise – there is nowhere else like this.

 At the Northern tip of New Zealand’s South Island, you will find Abel Tasman National Park.
 Stunning golden beaches, jagged granite cliffs, and jade forests.

-Travellers can get off the Interislander ferry at nearby Picton and make their way past Nelson to Abel Tasman National Park via the road from Picton to Nelson.
+Travellers can get off the Interislander ferry at nearby Picton and make their way to Abel Tasman National Park.
 Relaxing at the beaches is easy, but the most rewarding activity here is the famous Coastal Walk.

 New Zealand’s highest mountain, Aoraki, is nestled within Aoraki National Park, aptly named by Doc as a rugged land of ice and rock.